Chris-Drury/IBLT/README.md

 2. googletrans - For text translation

 To install these, use the pip command.
-As an example, to install Pillow:
+As an example, to install Pillow:\
-'''

     python -m pip install Pillow
-'''